36 Non-Candy Easter Egg Fillers Kids Will Love

 Glitter Glue

-Add a touch of rainbows and glitter to your child’s crafting with a bottle (or two) of glitter glue.
+Add a touch of rainbows and glitter to your child’s crafting with a bottle (or two) of rainbow glitter glue.
 Use to decorate an assortment of things.
-The only limitation is your imagination.
-Choose between rainbow squeezable bottles or little tubs of pixie paste (affiliates).
+The only limitation is your imagination. (affiliate).

 Expanding Magic Towel